-Rate/100 gallonsRate/acreRate/100 gallonsRate/acreNOTE: In orchards north of Ottawa County along Lake Michigan where European Brown Rot is a problem, cutting out the twigs and branches killed by the fungus will aid in blossom blight control.
-Pruning trees to allow for good airIf case-bearers, mineola moth, bud moth, or peach twig borer were a problem the previous season, use one of the following control programs: Delayed Dormant: Spray with PARATHION (15% WP), 1 pound (3 pounds/acre); or GUTHION (2 pounds/gallon SC), 1 pint (3 pints/acre).
+NOTE: In orchards north of Ottawa County along Lake Michigan where European Brown Rot is a problem, cutting out the twigs and branches killed by the fungus will aid in blossom blight control.
+Pruning trees to allow for good air drainage will also help.
+If case-bearers, mineola moth, bud moth, or peach twig borer were a problem the previous season, use one of the following control programs: Delayed Dormant: Spray with PARATHION (15% WP), 1 pound (3 pounds/acre); or GUTHION (2 pounds/gallon SC), 1 pint (3 pints/acre).
+Timing will be announced by county agricultural agent.